holdfenytolvaj/pogi/docs/mappingDatabaseTypes.md

 ### Looks simple, but...
 pg.js doesn't handle well the exception during type conversion.
-If exception is thrown the connection will be cut.
+If exception is thrown the node process will exit.
 So you can add your converter to pgdb layer if exception is possible.

 ```ts